fbpx

 Photo courtesy of Hario.

-The iconic V60 was created by Hario, and has become the product that very much defined Hario and made it a household name, especially in Japan.
-Hario, literally meaning king of glass in Japanese (hari – glass; ō – king), was originally a glassware manufacturer but expanded its speciality into many industries including coffee.
+The iconic V60 was created by Hario and has become the product that very much defined Hario and made it a household name, especially in Japan.
+Hario, literally meaning king of glass in Japanese (hari – glass; ō – king), was originally a glassware manufacturer but expanded its specialty into many industries including coffee.

 The inception of V60 filled a gap in the market where there was a growing demand for coffee made by a pour-over method instead of an immersion method (like the French press or Aeropress), which would give the brew a cleaner taste.
 The 60 in its name comes from the fact that the cone of the V60 dripper is angled at 60 degrees.